mobizt/Firebase-ESP8266/README.md

 ```

 ## To do

-* Add support to upload/download backup data to/from Google cloud storage (in the same Firebase projectID Bucket).
+* Add support to upload/download backup data to/from Google cloud storage (in the Firebase projectID Bucket).

 * Add support to Cloud messaging